Agreement In Principle (AIP)

 When the mortgage lender takes possession of a property due to non-payment of the mortgage.

 Right Of Way

 is a right of access along a prescribed route across a property.
-The right should set out whether it is for the public or attached to a specific property or person and what restrictions there are to it, i.e. by person, vehicle or horse drawn carriage etc.
+The right should set out whether it is for the public or attached to a specific property or person and what restrictions there are to it, i.e. by a person, vehicle or horse-drawn carriage etc.